Exhibitions, Events, Talks, Learning Projects and more – find out what’s happening at Drawing Room!

 Making Room is a studio space for people living with mental illness in both clinical and community settings.

 The project, led by Artist Nicole Morris, commenced in March 2024 and explores art practice as a critical service in mental health support.
-The project is currently based on the acute and psychiatric intensive care wards for women at Maudsley Hospital as well as within the community, and is supported by Asha Fontenelle and Daphne Greca.
+Working in partnership with Southwark Directorate Occupational Therapy Staff, the project is currently based on the acute and psychiatric intensive care wards for women at Maudsley Hospital as well as within the community, and is supported by Asha Fontenelle and Daphne Greca.

 Sessions invite service users to try out new activities and use different mediums in a non- judgmental, safe space.
 Being together and making alongside and in collaboration, through drawing, poetry, paint, textiles, clay, print and collage, in a space that nurtures collective joy.
 In each session we share work made and celebrate achievements with a drink and snack together.
 Outcomes have been displayed throughout the wards, Making Room in an institutional space for a studio to exist.

-Nicole Morris is an artist working in textiles and film across exhibition, learning and community contexts.
-Recent projects include: Navigating My Sea, Her Centre, Solace, Bromley & Croydon Women’s Aid and RMG (2020-2025); Resist, Coborn Centre for Adolescent Mental Health (2024); Filling Gaps, Mind in Camden and Foundling Museum (2024); Making in Isolation, together, [ SPACE ] commissions, London (2020) Supersmashers, South London Gallery (2018-19).
+Nicole Morris is an artist whose practice spans textiles, film and creative writing.
+Her work moves between exhibitions, healthcare and community contexts, exploring how making can become a space for reflection, repair and connection.
+Recent projects include: At The Bedside, Neonatal Intensive Care Unit, GOSH (2025-6); Today I… Home-Start and Foundling Museum (2025-6); Navigating My Sea, Her Centre, Solace, Bromley & Croydon Women’s Aid and RMG (2020-2026); Resist, Coborn Centre for Adolescent Mental Health (2024); Filling Gaps, Mind in Camden (2024); Making in Isolation, together, [ SPACE ] commissions, London (2020) Supersmashers, South London Gallery (2018-19).
 Recent exhibitions include: Lost Mothers, Asociación Alcultura, Algeciras (2024), Drawing Biennial, Drawing Room, London (2024, 2021), Discoveries V, Fiumano Clase, London (2024); Dear World, Wellcome Centre for Neuroimaging commission, UCL, London (2020); Survey, G39, Cardiff; Bluecoat, Liverpool; Baltic, Gateshead and Jerwood, London (2018-19).

 Thank you to all involved so far: